Package Leaflet: Information for the User

 Dependence:

 Some people may develop dependence (need to continue taking the medication) on Gabapentina Almus.
-They may experience withdrawal symptoms when they stop taking Gabapentina Almus (see section 3, "How to take Gabapentina Almus" and "If you interrupt treatment with Gabapentina Almus").
-If you are concerned about developing dependence on Gabapentina Almus, it is essential to consult your doctor.
+They may experience withdrawal symptoms when they stop taking Gabapentina Almus (see section 3, "How to take Gabapentina Almus" and "If you stop taking Gabapentina Almus").
+If you are concerned about developing dependence on Gabapentina Almus, it is essential that you consult your doctor.

-If you experience any of the following symptoms while taking Gabapentina Almus, it may indicate that you have developed dependence:
+If you experience any of the following signs while taking Gabapentina Almus, it may indicate that you have developed dependence:

 If you notice any of the above, talk to your doctor to decide on the best course of treatment for you, including when it is appropriate to stop treatment and how to do it safely.